What to tell us

 - your bank details

-- your relationship status, for example if you become partnered or separated
+- your relationship changes, for example if you become partnered or separated

 - your accommodation details - use the accommodation details form to do this